OpenShift authentication with IPA

 We can see that these long strings are actually the value of the id

-, which we set to dn
+attribute, which we set to dn:

 [root@meriadoc opequon_labs_ocp_playbooks]# echo "dWlkPWNmaCxjbj11c2Vycyxjbj1hY2NvdW50cyxkYz1wcml2YXRlLGRjPW9wZXF1b24sZGM9bmV0" | base64 -d